bpalazzi512/doc-blog/content/team_posts/phase4.md

 ## Frontend Enhancements

 The frontend underwent substantial enhancements.
-We redesigned the home page, developed the moving company pages, and added new features to the country pages.
+We redesigned the website's theming, added additional stats to the moving company pages, and made table data more easy to modify/delete.
 These improvements were not just about aesthetics but also about ensuring a smooth and intuitive user experience.
 Integrating existing UI elements with the backend was a significant task that required modifications to the database to support these connections.

 ## Dynamic and Scalable Page Generation